unsftn/informatika/_faculty/IgorDejanovic.md

 zvanje: assistant
 email: igord@uns.ac.rs
 phone: +381 21 485 xxxx
-office: TMD 16a
+office: ---
 photo: IgorDejanovic.jpg
 ---

 Igor Dejanović received a PhD degree at University of Novi Sad in 2012.
 He holds an assistant professor position at the Faculty of Technical Sciences, University of Novi Sad.
 He has authored or co-authored many scientific papers.
-He is an active member of open-source community.
+He is an active member of the open-source community.

 His areas of work and interest are Model-Driven Engineering, Domain-Specific Languages, Software Configuration Management.